American Locomotive Company: Foundation

-Steam locomotives
+Steam era

-Alco was the second-largest steam locomotive builder in the United States (after Baldwin Locomotive Works), producing over 75,000 locomotives (though not all were steam, since, unlike Baldwin, Alco shifted more readily to diesel).
+Alco produced more than 75,000 locomotives, including more steam locomotives than any U.S. company except Baldwin Locomotive Works.
+(Alco outlasted Baldwin, in part by shifting more readily to diesel.)
 Railroads that favored Alco products included the Delaware & Hudson Railway, the New York, New Haven & Hartford Railroad, the New York Central Railroad, the Union Pacific Railroad and the Milwaukee Road.
-Among Alco's better-known steam locomotives were the 4-6-4 Hudson, 4-8-2 Mohawk and the 4-8-4 Niagara built for the New York Central, and the 4-8-4 FEF and the 4-6-6-4 Challenger built for the Union Pacific.
+Among Alco's better-known steam locomotives were the 4-6-4 Hudson, 4-8-2 Mohawk, and the 4-8-4 Niagara built for the New York Central; and the 4-8-4 FEF and the 4-6-6-4 Challenger built for the Union Pacific.

 Alco built many of the biggest locomotives ever constructed, including Union Pacific's Big Boy (4-8-8-4).
 Alco also built the fastest American locomotives, the Class A Atlantic and Class F7 Hudson streamliners for the Milwaukee Road's Twin Cities Hiawatha run.
-Among the ambitious state-of-the-art designs of the late steam era, Alco's Challengers, Big Boys and high speed streamliners stood out for their in-service success.
+Among the ambitious state-of-the-art designs of the late steam era, Alco's Challengers, Big Boys, and high-speed streamliners stood out for their success in operations.

 Alco built the second production steam locomotive in North America to use roller bearings (after the Delaware & Hudson's 1924 addition of SKF roller bearings to the drivers and main and side rods of their own 4-6-2 locomotives).
 This was Timken 1111, a 4-8-4 commissioned in 1930 by Timken Roller Bearing Company and ultimately used for 100000 mi on 15 major United States railroads before it was purchased in 1933 by the Northern Pacific Railway.
 The Northern Pacific renumbered the Four Aces to No. 2626 and ran it on the North Coast Limited, as well as its pool trains between Seattle, Washington, and Portland, Oregon, and excursions, through 1957.

 During World War II, Alco produced many 2-10-0 Decapods for the USSR.
 Many went undelivered, and ten of these were sold to Finland in 1947.
 One, Alco builder's No. 75214, is preserved at the Finnish Railway Museum.

 Though the dual-service 4-8-4 steam locomotive had shown great promise, 1948 was the last year that steam locomotives were manufactured in Schenectady.
 These were the seven A-2a class 9400-series Pittsburgh & Lake Erie Railroad 2-8-4 "Berkshires."
 Their tenders had to be subcontracted to Lima Locomotive Works, as Alco's tender shop had been closed.
-The building was converted to diesel locomotive manufacture, to compete with locomotives manufactured by the Electro-Motive Division of General Motors.
+The building was converted to make diesel locomotives to compete with those of the Electro-Motive Division of General Motors.

 Joseph Burroughs Ennis (1879–1955) was a senior vice president between 1917 and 1947 and was responsible for the design of many of the company's locomotives.